Composite Decking VS Wood Decks

 Composite Decking News

-Many local lumber yards have cut back on their composite offerings.
-Most of the builders I know are apprehensive to install composites due to the now omnipresent rumors of failures and unhappy clients.
+Due to composite decking lawsuits, many local lumber yards have cut back on their composite offerings.
+Many deck builders are apprehensive to install composites due to the now omnipresent rumors of failures and unhappy clients.
 It is becoming apparent that after a few years composites simply don’t look like they did when they were installed.
-Color fading and the necessity to clean with the harsh chemicals leaving the decking chalky and porous are just a couple of the issues for these products.
+Color fading and the necessity to clean with the harsh chemicals that leave decks chalky and porous are just a couple of the reasons.
 Many of the pre-finished wood decks and pergolas found in our gallery were 5 years old when they were photographed and look much like the day they were installed.

 Timbertech has had some serious color fading issues and one local deck builder had 2 failures within 1 year, (large decks).
 As a solution, they tried a new product designed to bond to composite decking.
 I will be having a look at the coating this summer to see how it is lasting and if it is successful, we will tell you all about this coating system for composite decking.

-Numerous class action lawsuits have been initiated against Trex, now apparently settled.
+Numerous class action lawsuits have been initiated against Trex that are now apparently settled.
 They also had a voluntary broad scale warranty issue stemming from flawed composite decking from a now moth-balled plant.
 You really have to temper their marketing and warranty promises due to their history.
 Trex has since come out with a version of their decking which is wrapped with a coating to address the mold issue, though, being new, time will tell if it is a viable solution.

 Since this article was written we have literally had hundreds of phone calls and emails expressing horror stories as a result of people buying composite decks through builders.
 We get many calls from clients that are looking for replacement decking and parts for products no longer produced.